mcarrickscott/modarith/simd/README.md

 # Experimental SIMD implementation

-Here we provide versions of the scripts which implement finite field arithmetic using C language intrinsics which exploit the SSE/AVX2/AVX-IFMA and
+Here we provide versions of the scripts which implement finite field arithmetic using C language intrinsics which exploit the SSE/AVX2/AVX512/AVX-IFMA and
 NEON SIMD extensions supported by many Intel AMD and ARM processors.
-The SSE, AVX2/AVX-IFMA and NEON instructions typically perform operations in parallel on a number of 64-bit lanes implemented in 128 or 256-bit registers.
+The SSE, AVX2/AVX512/AVX-IFMA and NEON instructions typically perform operations in parallel on a number of 64-bit lanes implemented in 128, 256-bit or 512-bit registers.
 This experimental implementation was built and tested on a standard x64 PC/laptop and a Raspberry Pi 400 computer which uses the Cortex-A72 processor.

 SSE AVX-IFMA and NEON support two lanes.
-AVX2 supports four.
-A simple extension to AVX512 would allow up to 8 lanes, but support for AVX512 is currently quite patchy.
+AVX2 supports four, and AVX512 supports 8.
+Support for AVX-IFMA and AVX512 is currently quite patchy.

 Recall that the script generated code is fully constant time.
 Therefore more than one simultaneous but independent calculation can be